 An Evaluation Report is a summary of evaluation results.
 Please check with your project officer to see if SAMHSA requires you to upload this report.
 If you have a local evaluation report you wish to share, you can upload it here.
-Do not use this section, however, to upload documents that are Work Plans (e.g., the Disparities Impact Statement or the Evaluation Plan).
+Do not use this section, however, to upload documents that are Work Plans (such as the Disparities Impact Statement or the Evaluation Plan).

 Data Item Response Options Content Guidance and Related Definitions Upload Document Document upload function Use the Browse button to select a file from your computer and click the Upload button to add your document.
-Provide a brief description of your document and, if relevant, any changes made to your document between the previous version and this one.
+Provide a brief description of your document and, if relevant, note any differences between this version and the previous one.
 Free text Enter a description of the document, then click the Save button.
 If your document has not changed since your previous upload, you do not need to upload a new document.
 The field accepts up to 1,000 characters.